Categories

 Technique 12: Visual advertising — typographic composition

-The shape, color and font of the written words used in advertising should be given just as much attention as the images and other visual designs.
+The shape, colour and font of the written words used in advertising should be given just as much attention as the images and other visual designs.

 Ad text must accurately relay the message of the ad while also supporting the overall aesthetic and visual design goals.